Louis E. Schmidt (1869-1957) Papers

 Biographical Data document Schmidt's academic, professional and civic life and include records of Schmidt’s activities as a student and professor at Northwestern, and his civic appointments and qualifications.
 A clippings file documents newspaper mentions of Schmidt unrelated to the 1929-31 coverage of his expulsion from the Chicago and Illinois Medical Societies and the AMA.

-Schmidt's engagement in the health issues of the day is illuminated in a series of subject files, arranged chronologically and dating from 1919 to 1940.
-These include records of his involvement in the Illinois Social Hygiene League and the Public Health Institute, a speech he presented on “Looking Forward in Medicine” at the Union League Club of Chicago at a dinner in his honor (May 16, 1929), and a file on the Economics of Health Care, relating to proposed legislation and other material related to the issues of paying for health care in this country.
+Schmidt's engagement in the health issues of the day is illuminated in a series of subject files (1919 to 1940).
+These include records of his involvement in the Illinois Social Hygiene League and the Public Health Institute, a speech he presented on "Looking Forward in Medicine" at the Union League Club of Chicago at a dinner in his honor (May 16, 1929), and a file on the Economics of Health Care, relating to proposed legislation and other material related to the issues of paying for health care in this country.
 A clippings file documents newspaper coverage of this topic.
 One subject file contains handbills, petitions, open letters, and pamphlets on the general topic of public health (dating between 1930-1940) that were sent to Schmidt.Schmidt served on the Advisory Committee for the American Foundation Studies in Government, which produced a report on the state of delivery of health care entitled American Medicine in 1937.
 An offshoot of the AFSG was a Committee of Physicians, which advocated for public subsidy of medical care for the indigent as well as research and education; correspondence and reports (1937-1940) relating to the Committee of Physicians are included in the AFSG file.
 In 1938, a federal grand jury investigation of the AMA’s opposition to prepaid health care plans was launched; Schmidt’s Civic Medical Center was considered for inclusion in the investigation.
 The collection includes correspondence about the investigation (in which the civic Medical Center ultimately did not participate).

 The controversy surrounding Schmidt's expulsion from the Chicago Medical Society and its consequences is documented in three sub-series.
 The Records of the Expulsion Controversy includes the letters, statements, petitions, testimonies, meeting minutes, official decisions and appeals to the medical professional associations which expelled Schmidt.
 The organizations involved include the Chicago Medical Society, the American Medical Association and the Illinois Medical Society.